TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- how do we reload viewables that will be stored in pool?
+	- do we simply compare object vectors?
+		- if order changes, that accounts for a change as well because ids must point to correct things
+		- do we need to compare whole pools or just objects?
+			- I guess pools because identity might've changed
+	- what about sparse pools?
+		- it won't have indirectors, so object vector check will be enough

 - sparse_pool implementation that avoids indirection?
 	- can have IDENTICAL interface as the pool
 		- even the pooled object ids can stay the same really